jgow/org.openhab.binding.mqtt.frigatesvr/README.md

     type: script.ScriptAction
 ```

-## Displaying Frigate camera video streams on OpenHAB UI - an example
+## Displaying Frigate camera video streams in OpenHAB UI Example

 Versions of this binding prior to 1.5 do not handle video - but these older versions could be used with the 'ipcamera' binding to transcode restreamed video from Frigate.
 This was not satisfactory as it required installation of a lot of additional 'stuff' just to get the video proxy.
-If you are reading this, then the version in this tree **does** support native video and should do so with the minimum of configuration without requiring ipcamera to be installed:
+Latest versions of this binding **do** support native video and should do so with the minimum of configuration without requiring ipcamera to be installed:

-- Ensure you have a version of ffmpeg installed on your OpenHAB box that has access to the appropriate codecs (e.g. h264) - for example I use openSuSE, so had to install the 'Packman' version of ffmpeg in order to get the necessary codecs.
+- Ensure you have a version of ffmpeg installed on your OpenHAB host that has access to the appropriate codecs (e.g. h264) - for example I use openSuSE, so had to install the 'Packman' version of ffmpeg in order to get the necessary codecs.
 There should be a similar source of codecs for your distribution of choice.
 Note the path of ffmpeg (usually /usr/bin/ffmpeg under Linux).
 - For cameras:
     - Frigate exports RTSP streams for each camera on `http://<frigate-server>:8554/<stream-name>` The binding will by default look for a stream where <stream-NAME> is equal to the cameraName.
 If the Frigate configuration differs, ensure the desired Frigate `<stream-name>` is inserted in the 'ffmpegCameraNameOverride' parameter on the camera 'thing'.
     - Ensure that the streaming is turned on using the 'enableStream' parameter on the camera 'thing'.